Marvel and DC have gained a lot of new fans with their increased cinematic presence, meaning a boost to the comic book industry as a whole.

 Most first issues are free, and if you like the series, you can buy subsequent issues from the store.
-Many of those that aren’t free are pay-what-you-want.
+Many of those that aren’t free are available on a pay-what-you-want basis.

 The filters in the search menu on DriveThru can be used to browse genres, formats, publishers, and prices.
 Use them to narrow down the selection of comics and start exploring.
 It’s hard to know what you’ll find here, but DriveThru is always a good place to read free comics online.

 The series has now concluded with the Final Quest story arc, which can be purchased from Dark Horse.
 The publisher has also released the complete ElfQuest series in collected editions.
-But you can get a good headstart on the series by reading the rest of the comics online for free.
+But you can get a good head-start on the series by reading the rest of the comics online for free.

 Start Reading Comics Online for Free Now!

-Comic books are enjoying a resurgence, and you can take full advantage of this if you know the best comic book websites to visit.
+Comics are enjoying a resurgence, and you can take full advantage of this if you know the best comic book websites to visit.

 Image Credits: Evart/Shutterstock